NeilTynan/2425/README.md

 - **08/11/2024** - Generated a file (formatted.txt) which included a formated timestamp and an empty file with the current timestamp for the file name (tasks 3 and 4) as per course material: w05v02_date.
 Downloaded two copies of today's weather data to create the "Today" and "20241108_114905.json" files (tasks 5 and 6) as per course materials: w06v01_wget and w06v02_wget_timestamps.
 Added a script, "weather.sh", to automate saving weather data to data/weather (task 7) as per course materials: w06v04_script.
 - **10/11/2024** - Redid task 5, as it had the wrong filename.
 Completed task 8 by writing up the processes completed so far in a notebook.
 Task 9 was also completed in the same notebook and invovled loading in Met Eireann data into the notebook and examining it, as per course materials: w07v03_analyse.
 Started project work by by created a folder called ".github/workflows/" and a file called "weather-data.yml".
 - **19/11/2024** - Completed Project, automating weather.sh script to run daily and push the new data to my repository.
 Course material referenced includes: w09v04_actions_attempt and w09v05_workflow_dispatch.
 A variety of other secondary materials were also referenced when it came to trying get the workflow to run correctly.
 These include: https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows (how to use crons).
 - **20/11/2024** - Realised I accidently detached the HEAD of my commits from the main GitHub branch.
-Created a new branch to resolve this.
+Created a new branch and merged this with main to resolve this.

 ## Getting help